Screamager: Background and recording

 When Therapy? played the song for an A&R representative from A&M Records, he said "Oh, man… I don't think your fans will like it.
 Your fans like Nine Inch Nails, they don't like the Ramones.'
 They put a bit of money behind promotion, but not as much as they'd have done with other bands."

 In 2019, McKeegan stated in an interview with Kerrang!:

 "Screamager" was a case of just getting things a bit more direct, with the Helmet thing on the main chords.
 We loved Strap It On, and Meantime had just come out at that time, so it kind of made sense.
 But, the progression itself is a lot more melodic than maybe a Helmet track would have been.
 So it was a good happy medium, where we didn't just try to shoehorn a Helmet vibe onto what was a really good song.
 It kind of just toughened it up and made the chorus bigger and sweeter-sounding and also kept the grit in the verse, which is exactly what we wanted.

 Therapy? planned the song to be a "one-off" and return to their noise rock style, but following the popularity of the song they decided to release more songs stylistically similar to that of "Screamager".

 Composition

 "Screamager" is a pop-punk and grunge song.
 The lyrics have been described as "self-loathing".
 According to Andy Cairns, the song was about "getting away from any responsibility" and the only "autobiographical side of it" was the opening line, "With a face like this, I won't break any hearts".

 Critical reception

 The song was praised by many music magazines, such as Metal Hammer and NME.
 Andy Kellman of AllMusic commented that "Metal-phobes can't help but give in to the irresistable [sic] pop-punk hook" of the song.

 In September 2000, "Screamager" ranked at number 86 in Kerrang! magazine's "100 Greatest Riffs Ever" feature.

+Legacy

+In 2009, MC Lars sampled the main riff and interpolated the chorus for his song "Hey There Ophelia" on This Gigantic Robot Kills, with Brent Anderson on vocals.